 For my third post in the “First office” series, I wanted to learn about alternative office options to incubators.
 Earlier this month I sat down with Ed Correia, founder of Sagacent Technologies, to learn about his experience in finding the right first office.

 Sagacent Technologies specializes in business technology management services.
 Clients benefit from highly skilled professional service resources utilizing a proven methodology for assessing challenging IT environments or implementing complex technical solutions.
-Sagacent Solutions are carefully tailored to meet the specific business needs with strategic and farsighted planning.
+Ed Correia has carefully tailored Sagacent Solutions offerings to meet specific business needs with strategic and farsighted planning.
 Below are the question and answers from our conversation.

 Q: What were your three biggest concerns in finding the right office?